Erik84750/Nextion_DCC-EX_enclosure/README.md

   a. see picture below.
 Remove the 1-pole ON/OFF/ON switch and replace by enclosure mounted single pole double throw switch (BEWARE: only the left and center solderpads need to be connected to the switch)

-  b. modify the pcb per picture: 1. remove switch and 2. remove both SMD LED's and wire 2x 3mm LED's for casing mounting; common positive to both LED's anode, each LED "-" solderpoint to the appropriate LED cathode
+  b. modify the pcb per picture: 1. remove switch and 2. remove both SMD LED's (with red rectangle) and wire 2x 3mm LED's for casing mounting; common positive to both LED's anodes, each LED "-" solder pad to the appropriate LED cathode

   c.
 Both the ESP8266 and ESP32 have a very similar component layout.